 - There were procedures in place for monitoring and managing risks to patient and staff safety.
 There was a health and safety policy available with a poster in the reception office which identified local health and safety representatives.
 The practice had up to date fire risk assessments and carried out regular fire drills.
 All staff were trained fire wardens.
-All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
-The latest check was carried out in May 2015 The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).
-However these were held by the buildings maintenance company. - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
-There was a rota system in place for all the different staffing groups to ensure that enough staff were on duty.
-If there was a staff shortage, staff would be reassigned from the practices second location to ensure enough cover was provided.
+Electrical equipment had been checked within the last 12 months to ensure it was safe to use.
+Clinical equipment had also been checked to ensure it was working properly.
+The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
+There was a system in place for all the different staffing groups to ensure that enough staff were on duty.
+If there was a staff shortage, staff would be reassigned from the practices second location (The Ampthill Practice) to ensure enough cover was provided.